Why you shouldn’t let just let anyone build your website.

 We haven’t even discussed SEO so far.
-Search Engine Optimization is outside of the scope of this article, and we could certainly talk about it all day.
-We suggest you read on why SEO is vital to your website’s success.
+Search Engine Optimization is outside this article’s scope, and we could certainly talk about it all day.
+We suggest you read about why SEO is vital to your website’s success.

-Most of the time, when a visitor lands on your website, they are looking for the solution to a problem.
+Most of the time, when a visitor lands on your website, they are looking for a solution to a problem.